SweetBloody/UniFreiburg_study_project/README.md

 To get the best of both `SSA` and `AST`, we use a hybrid approach:

 > We still use `SSA`-builder but with a flag `ssa.GlobalDebug` which allows to save the debug information which helps to link the exact AST nodes with their corresponding SSA values.

+## Static Analysis (v4)

+[Here](04_static_analysis_implementation) is the static analysis version.

+Added analysis of the traces from version 3 and finding precision and recall of the analyzer.